ncezid-narst/Schtappe/README.md

-# nanoporeWorkflow
+# Schtappe

-NOTE: This is a fork to update the pipeline in 2023 at CDC.

-Welcome to Schtappe, what is going to be a suite of Nextflow workflows created to address a variety of CDC-EDLB Nanopore sequencing bioinformatics needs.
+Welcome to Schtappe, what is going to be a suite of Nextflow workflows created to address a variety of CDC/NCEZID/DFWED/EDLB/NARST Nanopore sequencing bioinformatics needs.
 Although Schtappe is intended for CDC users, the portable nature of Nextflow should allow for external users to easily adapt these workflows to their specific environments and/or needs.
 To facilitate that, all of the processes use Singularity containers.

 As of 4/17/2023, the workflows currently available include: